-This web page shows only a small excerpt of our Lowach research.Another 315 words (22 lines of text) covering the years 1352, 1640, 1633, 1359, 1457, 1462, 1508, 1558 and 1605 are included under the topic Early Lowach History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lowach research.Another 315 words (22 lines of text) covering the years 1352, 1640, 1633, 1423, 1457, 1462, 1508, 1558 and 1605 are included under the topic Early Lowach History in all our PDF Extended History products and printed products wherever possible.

 Lowach Spelling Variations

 years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Lowach have been found, including Tower, Towers, Toure, Toures, Lowick, Lofwick and others.

 Early Notables of the Lowach family (pre 1700)

 and printed products wherever possible.

 Migration of the Lowach family to Ireland

 Some of the Lowach family moved to Ireland

-, but this topic is not covered in this excerpt.Another 53 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+, but this topic is not covered in this excerpt.Another 95 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lowach family to the New World and Oceana

 , and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Lowach were among those contributors: Joane Tower who settled in Virginia in 1670; John Tower settled in Boston Massachusetts in 1637; John Tower settled in New England